Particular/docs.particular.net/samples/scaleout/senderside/sample.md

 ### Round robin

 Now go to the `AwareClient` console and, again, press enter a few times. `Message received.` messages show up alternately in `Server1` and `Server2` windows.
-This is because the client is in charge of the distribution and sends his messages to instance-specific queues.
+This is because the client is in charge of the distribution and sends its messages to instance-specific queues.